 Other associated terms

-Blackstart - an additional battery that can power a system on in a power outage.
+Blackstart - an additional battery that can "turn on" a V2X system on in a power outage.

 Interconnection - Approval from the utility to be connected to the grid.
 This is required even if power is not planned to be exported.
 A customer is required to obtain a PTO (permission to operate) from the utility if a battery will be connected to the grid.